Table of Contents

 Most organizations have customers with a wide range of experience in planning meetings and events.
 Your request process has to accommodate these different experience levels.
 If it doesn’t, your less-experienced users may not be able to schedule the rooms and services they need.

-For example, your setup staff surely knows the difference between theater, classroom, and chevron room layouts, but your average requester may not.
+Your setup staff may know the difference between theater, classroom, and chevron room layouts, but your average requester may not.
 It’s important that you can see things from the perspective of people who use your space.

 Learn more by reading How to Improve Your Scheduling Operation by Understanding Your Customers.